 Can black people be racist?
 What an odd question many would point out.
 But some people actually do believe that certain races are incapable of acts of racism.
 We will respond to this view in this short article and point out some of the problematic assumptions it makes and immoral claims it posits.

-There is a narrative embraced by a minority of Blacks that Black people cannot be racist.
-In a South African context this belief is expressed most plainly by the Black First Land First organization and its founder Andile Mngxitama (1).
+There is a narrative embraced by a minority of blacks that their race cannot commit racist acts.
+In a South African context, this belief is expressed openly by the Black First Land First organization and its founder Andile Mngxitama (1).
 According to Mngxitama “Obviously black people cannot be racists… People who are still asking whether or not black people can be racist are still behind, the real question should be how to get justice” (2).
-However, as we will see, Mngxitama it in fact blatantly racist which would seem to highlight his hypocrisy and irrationality; we shall return to this shortly.
-That Black people can’t be racist is also not a belief only found within South Africa (3).
-It is evidently promoted by some Black Americans, one of which we will refer to shortly.
+But as we will see, Mngxitama it holding to a racist perspective that would seem to highlight hypocrisy and irrationality.
+That black people can’t be racist is also not a belief only found within South Africa (3).
+It is evidently promoted by some black Americans, one of whom we will refer to shortly.

 “I don’t mean it disrespectfully in any way but I honestly find it laughable that we can have a discussion about whether Black people can be racist.
 I mean that’s ludicrous.
 Racism is if you hate another person or if you inflict ill will on another person.
 But the level of debate in this country [South Africa] has strayed so far from a sane debate so that we [in reference to Mngxitama] are now saying, “No, Black people can’t be racist.”
 That is absolutely ludicrous, and it is something we need to address” (6).

 1. ENCA.
 2016.WATCH: Black people can’t be racist, says Mngxitama.
 Available.

 2. The Daily Vox.
 2017.
 So can black people be racist?
 Available.

 3. Shapiro, B. 2016.
 Racist CNN Host: Impossible For Black People To Be Racist.
 Available.